COMMUNITY BENEFITS

 The District receives property tax revenue from property owners in 49 tax rate areas.
 In these tax rate areas, the District’s share of the 1% property tax levy ranges from 1.9% to 2.6%.
 Weighting these rates by the assessed value within each tax rate area provides an average weighted tax rate of approximately 2.3% District-wide.
 The Big Bear Airport District (BBAD) does not receive tax revenues from properties located outside the District.

-The District’s average tax rate equals approximately $23 per $100,000 of assessed value which translates to an average property tax amount paid to the District per homeowner of $63 per year (FY2022-23).
+The District’s average tax rate equals approximately $23 per $100,000 of assessed value which translates to an average property tax amount $69 per year for residential property owners (FY2024-25).
+Commercial property owners in the District pay an average of approximately $147 of annual property taxes.

 Why is the Airport interested in purchasing adjoining property?